We use cookies to provide the best site experience.

 A brief introduction to the FATF's activity

 The FATF is an independent inter-governmental body that develops and promotes policies to protect the global financial system against money laundering, terrorist financing and the financing of proliferation of weapons of mass destruction.
 [1] It regularly publishes thematic guidelines which are recognized as a global standard in the financial sector.
+Switzerland, one of the FATF member states, has harmonized many of its local regulations in line with FATF standards, including through frameworks such as the Swiss Financial Sandbox Initiative, which promotes regulatory innovation in fintech without compromising on AML/CFT compliance.
 The FATF monitors the progress of its members in implementing necessary measures, reviews money laundering and terrorist financing techniques and counter-measures, and promotes the adoption and implementation of appropriate measures globally.
 [2]

 virtual assets travel rule